robodreamer/xvisiotech_camera_examples/README.md

 ./xvisioUpdateImg <firmware_file>
 ```

 Wait until `Done` is displayed in the terminal to complete the firmware update.
+After the update is complete, restart the camera by disconnecting and reconnecting the USB cable.
+Note that this step needs to be done only once.

 ## Setting Up ROS2 Package